Times Square: 2000s–present

 In 2002, New York City mayor Rudy Giuliani administered the oath of office to the city's next mayor, Michael Bloomberg, at Times Square after midnight on January 1 as part of the 2001–02 New Year's celebration.
 Approximately 500,000 revelers attended.
 Security was high following the September 11 terrorist attacks in 2001, with more than 7,000 New York City police officers on duty in the Square, twice the number for an ordinary year.

 Times Square started hosting other major annual events in the 2000s.
 Since 2002, the summer solstice has been marked by "Mind over Madness", a mass yoga event involving up to 15,000 people.
 Tim Tompkins, a co-founder of the event, said part of its appeal was "finding stillness and calm amid the city rush on the longest day of the year".
 Architect Mark Foster Gage proposed and designed the original Times Square Valentine's Day heart in 2009.
 Since then, designing the heart has become an annual competition.

 In February 2011, Times Square became smoke-free as New York extended the outdoors smoking ban to the area.
 The measure imposed a $50 fine for any person caught smoking within the area.
 From January 29 to February 1, 2014, a "Super Bowl Boulevard" was held on Broadway, especially in Times Square, between 34th and 47th Streets, as part of Super Bowl XLVIII.
 The boulevard contained activities such as autographs, a 60 ft-high toboggan run, and photographs with the Vince Lombardi Trophy.
 The area was under increased security and witnessed over 400,000 people during the period.

 In October 2022, casino operator Caesars Entertainment and commercial property developer SL Green submitted a joint proposal to open a casino at 1515 Broadway, along Times Square.
-The New York state government has yet to act on the proposal.
+The community advisory committee rejected the proposal in September of 2025, therefore ending the prospects of a casino hotel in Times Square.